killercup/atric/Readme.md

 I wrote it because I wanted to trade stuff in but didn't want to settle for prices as low as EUR 0.10 and rather check if the values changed over time.

+---

+Then, I wanted to try to build something with Ember.js, Express.js and MongoDB.
+So, I added a simple JSON API which stores historical data (see `server/`) and a web interface (see `client/`).

+You can see it in action [here](http://atric.flabs.org/).

+---

 ![Screenshot](https://raw.github.com/killercup/atric/master/src/_screenshot.png)

 ## Config